 In 2008, my family made a move to Indiana for employment opportunities.
 The move was a moment to consider shifting from a geeky shut-in lifestyle or seeking a different path through social interactions.
 When a chance to purchase a house as an investment property presented itself, my offer was passed over twice.
 Thinking this may not be my future, I received a call from the bank to make a third offer.
 Irritated by the process, my final offer was $5,000 cash.
 To this very day, I still feel bad for asking our realtor to take my absurdly low offer to the bank.
 Shockingly to all, my lowball offer was accepted, and a new path in my life had started.
 This house had hidden beauty.
 All it needed was some tender loving care (TLC).
 It was structurally sound; the electricity and plumbing were up-to-date.
 It needed painting and the dark paneling removed, including small remodeling projects to make it a viable investment.

 Starting this program, I initially used my old survival skills to teach better methods and tapped into my military skills to create structure.
-Finally, I realized I was nowhere near prepared to assist those with often-severe psychological needs.
+Finally, I realized I was unprepared to assist those with often-severe psychological needs.
 Knowing I needed more than the minimum primary education and learned compensations such as self-teaching, it was time to ask for help to further my education.

 Nine years of education went by so fast, all in furtherance of this housing program, from the basics of psychology and sociology into master programs in Clinical Mental Health Counseling, Adult and Community Education, and even Executive Development in Public Service.
 The increase in societal drug misuse required an additional study on Opioid Drug Treatment.
-A Doctor of Education in Instructional design is the final step toward instructing others to emulate the methodologies, curriculum, procedures, and policies to further its methods.
-A method unique to Fresh Start Housing is the ability to self-fund the program to prevent a reliance on grants and donations, which will ensure housing stability for its residents as they transition towards self-sufficiency.
+A Doctor of Education is the final step toward instructing others to emulate the methodologies, curriculum, procedures, and policies to further its methods.
+A method unique to Fresh Start Housing is the ability to self-fund the program to prevent reliance on grants and donations, ensuring housing stability for its residents as they transition towards self-sufficiency.

 This mini-biography may depict a life of overcoming often overwhelming struggles; none of these triumphs have been accomplished alone.
 Those rare individuals who gave me a coat in the winter, the few who fed me, and even the bored recruiter all played a role in my survival and advancement.
 I want to acknowledge my mentor Marla Mitrione, who happens to be my best and dearest friend.
 Having someone in your corner who can criticize and encourage you simultaneously to stay on task and focus is a blessing.
 I also want to acknowledge Stephanie Hill Alexander, the teacher who showed me kindness, grace, and a love of learning.
 Our friendship is a testament to learning and personal growth.
 I am eager to call her Dr. one day as she pursues her educational goals.
 My greatest champion and supporter is my husband, who, without his strength, love, and support, I could not have possibly traversed the struggles life initially placed upon me.
 His never-ending love uplifted me to an unknown level, and I can only hope everyone finds a love so pure, either from someone else or from within themselves, to help them through life’s struggles.

-I hope you continue to follow us as this program grows, and the advancements each participant achieves are a testament to the power of determination.
+I hope you continue to follow us as this program grows, and each participant’s advancements are a testament to the power of determination.

 2 thoughts on “History”